catastropiyush/egret-public/README.md

 Invariant features are recommend for scalar property prediction tasks that do not change with rotation like energy or HOMO-LUMO gap.
 Equivariant features are recommended for tasks that do depend on rotation like dipole moments or forces.

-**Descriptor Pooling**

-When pooling features over atoms to obtain a single vector as a molecular descriptor, we recommend a sum for `invariant_descriptor.sum(dim=0)` extensive property prediction which scale with system size like energy or heat capacity.
-Mean pooling `invariant_descriptor.mean(dim=0)` is recommended for intensive properties that do not scale with system size like refractive index or melting point.

 ## Local Usage
 Install the required packages using